 Health data scientists are in high demand - and it's a career that offers the chance to shape the future of healthcare.

-Our annual Summer Schools offer a great chance to meet fellow health data scientists, learn from industry leaders and share ideas.
+The season may be changing but this popular annual event remains a great chance to meet fellow health data scientists, learn from industry leaders and share ideas.

 Continued Professional Development